suresh2327/suresh2327/README.md

 - Created **testbenches** and performed **functional verification**
 - Acquired strong understanding of **protocols** like **AXI, APB, UART, I2C, and SPI**
 - Optimized **timing, area, and power** of RTL designs
-- Worked with **Cadence Xcelium & Innovus** for simulation and implementation
+- Worked with **Cadence Xcelium ,Genus & Innovus** for simulation and implementation

 ---